 ORB: PLACING INTO VIBRATION

 In 2022/2023 Teresa Peters collaborated with mother Maree Horner ~ Senior New Zealand feminist artist & forerunner in the 1970s Post Object Art Movement: Land, experimental & conceptual art in Aotearoa/ New Zealand.
-Earthed & Ground Zero, made with the support of Creative New Zealand, drew on parallels in the mother daughter practices (earth ~ body based practice and public events) and revisited Tideline 1971 as a 2022 ten minute filmic archive recreated at the orginal location, it screened on the NorthArt Digital Screen Project alongside Teresa Peters’ BLACK MOON, as part of EARTHED.
+Earthed & Ground Zero, made with the support of Creative New Zealand, drew on parallels in the mother daughter practices (earth ~ body based practice and public events) and revisited Tideline 1971 as a 2022 ten minute filmic archive recreated at the original location, it screened on the NorthArt Digital Screen Project alongside Teresa Peters’ BLACK MOON, as part of EARTHED.
 In the same year Maree Horner was invited as the inaugural artist with J.C.
 Sturm for Door, Window, World the opening of Ruth Buchcanan’s Artspace Aotearoa.

+On returning from Berlin and New York in 2015 she completed her PGDipFA at Elam.
 Teresa Peters extended exhibition highlights include Auckland Art Fair 2021/23, the mothermother archive (ongoing), Duty of Care ~ Institute of Modern Art Queensland, 2024, Unnerved ~ Museum of Modern Art, Queensland, 2004.
 The Hostess Project ~ P.P.O.W, NYC, 2010 & Who’s Afraid of the Big Bad WolfTe Tuhi, 2007.

 @TERESAPETERSSTUDIO︎